-I turned fifty-two recently and decided to make a fitness comeback.
+I turned fifty-three recently and decided to make a fitness comeback.

 I liked the idea of turning 53 and being in the second half of my lifespan and yet in the best shape of my life – and feeling better than I ever have before.

 And as this new goal began to take shape inside of my mind, I used specific methods to create a tailored plan for reaching a higher level of fitness.